Safeguarding at Napier

 Click here to view the school's child protection policy.

-At Napier, we have a number of Designated Safeguarding Leaders: Mel Wenban, Louise Lynch, Matthew Harris and Lin Robinson.
+At Napier, we have a number of Designated Safeguarding Leaders: Mel Wenban, Louise Lynch, Matthew Harris, Kathleen Davis, and Lin Robinson.
 All staff receive regular safeguarding training to raise awareness of the different levels of safeguarding issues presented to children and young adults.

 We are always available to give advice, including online safety.
 If you have any safeguarding concerns then please report to the school office who will direct you to the appropriate member of staff.
 Below, you will also find some useful links which may provide you with some valuable information.